 A third disadvantage is the fact that a choice must be made on the contents of the “Menu” and that while there are some regions which are highly legally integrated (Europe, namely,) others are not at all, such as APAC.
 Where exactly to draw the line and how to regionalise the world in terms both compatible with ICANN’s operations and with the variety of legal systems and traditions may end up being a difficult and contentious task.

-B. “California” Approach
+B. “California” (or “fixed law”) Approach

 A second possible option is the “California” approach, whereby all RAs expressly state that the contract is governed by the law of the State of California and U.S. federal law.